cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Platform independent.
    - Strictly using the standards from Eclipse 3.5.
    - Usage SWT (and Jigloo) for the GUI.
-   - A Secude library, Bouncy Castle and FlexiProvider are available.
+   - Bouncy Castle and FlexiProvider are used as crypto providers.
    - Milestone 1 (published in August 2007) was dedicated to developers, showing that the new architecture concepts work.
      Milestone 2 (August 2008), 3 (December 2008), 4 and 4a (February 2009)
-     already offer enough functionality to be applied by end users.
+     already offeedr enough functionality to be applied by end users.
-   - Milestone 5 is planned for August 2009.
+   - Milestone 6 was released in November 2009.
    - Further developers, architects and designers for this project are very welcome.
-   - For newbies, plus with an expert mode.
+   - For newbies, but also for experts.
    - Close cooperation with the chair of Prof. Buchmann, TU Darmstadt.
    - Using of SourceForge with Subversion for source code version management: http://jcryptool.sourceforge.net/ .

 c) CrypTool 2.0 (CT 2)
    - Completely new designed CrypTool in C# using the .NET framework
-   - Strictly using the standards from Microsoft (.NET, Look as Office 2007).
+   - Strictly using the standards from Microsoft .NET (looks like Office 2007).
    - Usage of Windows Presentation Foundation (WPF) to create multi media GUIs.
    - The whole project can be build with the free VS2008 Express-Edition